Reducing the impact

-The bulk earthworks will be carried out in stages as the airport is developed.
-For Stage 1, approximately 22 million cubic metres of soil will be levelled and redistributed across the construction zone, covering about 60 per cent of the airport site or approximately 1,000 hectares.
+The bulk earthworks are almost complete, which will see more than 25 million cubic metres of soil levelled and redistributed across the construction zone, covering about 60 per cent of the airport site or approximately 1,000 hectares.
 By comparison, the nearby M7 Motorway (41 km in length) required 7 million cubic metres of earthworks.

 For information on environmental impacts of construction, see environment and heritage.